 Calypso is a printer designed for a small home office.
 It uses a horizontal format which allows it to print sheets as wide as eleven inches.
 The printer is also equipped with a stationary scanner built into the feeding system, which is controlled by a pop-up touch screen.

 Printers are currently a stagnating market.
 Mobile devices, cloud storage, and email have become the primary mode of sharing and storing information.
-Printers are still essential devices, however, as forms, posters, and other items still often require physical copies.
+Printers are still essential devices, however, as forms, posters, and other items still usually require physical copies.

 I disassembled a printer to understand the mechanical and electrical requirements for this design.
 Some parts, such as input and output trays, had fixed dimensions, since they needed to house standard paper.
 Circuit boards and similar components were more flexible in scale, however, and could be altered to fit the design.